folio-org/edge-resolver/README.md

 # edge-resolver

-Copyright (C) 2018-2019 The Open Library Foundation
+Copyright (C) 2018-2022 The Open Library Foundation

 This software is distributed under the terms of the Apache License, Version 2.0.
 See the file "[LICENSE](LICENSE)" for more information.

+## DEPRECATED

+The use case for this edge module no longer exists.
+Therefore it is no longer maintained.

 ## Overview